BardiaKh/RadPrompter/README.md

 pip install radprompter
 ```

+*Note*: RadPrompter works with Python 3.7+.
+However, for maximum compatilibity we recommend using Python 3.11+.

 ## Getting Started

 The core of RadPrompter is the `.toml` configuration file which defines your prompts.
 Here's a minimal example: